YumekaMengjiaLYU/RBC/Data_Narrative_Template.md

 ### Important Links (should all be on GitHub):
 * Data Processing Flow Diagram:
    * Flow diagram that describes the lifecycle of this dataset
-* Curation/Validation DSR:
+* DSR (Curation/Validation and Processing Queue Status):
-   * GitHub projects page that helps you track the curation and validation portion of the dataset.
+   * GitHub projects page card that helps you track the curation and validation portion of the dataset.
 This page should be updated every time you perform an action on the data.
-* Containerized Pipeline Testing Queue/Status Report:
-   * GitHub projects page that helps you track the progress of containerized pipeline runs on the data.
+   * GitHub projects page card that helps you track the progress of containerized pipeline runs on the data.

 ### Plan for the Data